go-go-golems/sqleton/cmd/sqleton/doc/examples/01-sqleton-help-example.md

 ---

 ```
-❯ sqliton help --list
+❯ sqleton help --list

-   sqliton - sqliton runs SQL queries out of template files
+   sqleton - sqleton runs SQL queries out of template files

-  For more help, run:  sqliton help sqliton
+  For more help, run:  sqleton help sqleton

   ## General topics

-  Run  sqliton help <topic>  to view a topic's page.
+  Run  sqleton help <topic>  to view a topic's page.

   • help-system - Help System

   ## Examples

-  Run  sqliton help <example>  to view an example in full.
+  Run  sqleton help <example>  to view an example in full.

   • help-example-1 - Show the list of all toplevel topics
   • ls-dbt-profiles - Show the list of all dbt profiles